Effects of quantum deformation on the Jaynes-Cummings and anti-Jaynes-Cummings models: Introduction

 \section{Introduction}

-The interest in non-Hermitian Hamiltonians with real spectrum have started with the seminal work of Bender and Boettcher \cite{PRL.80.5243.1998}.
-In the last two decades, these systems have been discussed in connection with invariance under spatio-temporal reflection.
-A $\mathcal{PT}$-symmetric Hamiltonian is invariant under spatial reflection ($\mathcal{P}$) and time reversal ($\mathcal{T}$) symmetries \cite{CP.46.277.2005,RPP.70.947.2007}.
-Many applications of $\mathcal{PT}$-symmetric Hamiltonian are found in the study of gain and loss systems \cite{PRB.98.125102.2018} which may be found in different physical contexts \cite{NPhot.13.883.2019}.
-In standard quantum mechanics, the Hermiticity, or being more precise the self-adjointness, of physical observables, in special of Hamiltonians, guarantees that the quantum evolution is unitary and the spectrum is real.
-If the eigenstates of Hamiltonian and the $\mathcal{PT}$ operator are the same, it is said to have an unbroken $\mathcal{PT}$-symmetry, and the $\mathcal{PT}$-symmetric Hamiltonian is also quasi-Hermitian \cite{AoP.213.74.1992,PRA.91.052113.2015}.
+The interest in non-Hermitian Hamiltonians with real spectrum started with the seminal work of Bender and Boettcher \cite{PRL.80.5243.1998}.
+In the past two decades, these systems have been discussed in connection with invariance under spatio-temporal reflection.
+A $\mathcal{PT}$-symmetric Hamiltonian is invariant under spatial reflection ($\mathcal{P}$) and time-reversal ($\mathcal{T}$) symmetries \cite{CP.46.277.2005,RPP.70.947.2007}.
+Many applications of $\mathcal{PT}$-symmetric Hamiltonians are found in the study of gain and loss systems \cite{PRB.98.125102.2018} which may be found in different physical contexts \cite{NPhot.13.883.2019}.
+In standard quantum mechanics, the Hermiticity, or being more precise, the self-adjointness of physical observables, especially of Hamiltonians, guarantees that the quantum evolution is unitary and the spectrum is real.
+If the eigenstates of the Hamiltonian and the $\mathcal{PT}$ operator are the same, it is said to have an unbroken $\mathcal{PT}$ symmetry, and the $\mathcal{PT}$-symmetric Hamiltonian is also quasi-Hermitian \cite{AoP.213.74.1992,PRA.91.052113.2015}.
 From the theory of quasi-Hermitian operators, we know that it has real eigenvalues but the time evolution is not unitary.
 However, for time-independent non-Hermitian Hamiltonians \cite{PRA.93.042114.2016}, it is possible to have a unitary evolution if we employ a similarity transformation \cite{PR.102.1230.1956} which leads to its Hermitian counterpart.

-In parallel and separately, in the last decades the theory of quantum deformations based on the $\kappa$-Poincar\'{e}-Hopf algebra has also attracted great deal of attention and has been an alternative framework for studying relativistic and nonrelativistic quantum systems and represents an interesting theory due to its phenomenological applications.
+In parallel and separately, in the past decades the theory of quantum deformations based on the $\kappa$-Poincar\'{e}-Hopf algebra has also attracted a great deal of attention and has been an alternative framework for studying relativistic and non-relativistic quantum systems and represents an interesting theory due to its phenomenological applications.
 The $\kappa$-deformed Poincar\'{e}-Hopf algebra, established in Refs. \cite{PLB.264.331.1991,PLB.293.344.1992,PLB.329.189.1994, PLB.334.348.1994}, is based on the following commutation relations

 where $\varepsilon$ is defined by